 I am a postdoctoral researcher in mathematics.
 At the moment I am a Chapman Fellow at the Department of Mathematics at Imperial College London.
+From September 2019 I will be an Assistant Professor in the Department of Mathematical Sciences at Durham University.

 I completed my Ph.D. at University of Bern (Thesis Spectral approximation for linear operators and applications, 2014), under the supervision of Christiane Tretter.
 Then I held an Early Postdoc.Mobility fellowship of the Swiss National Science Foundation.
 I spent the first half of my fellowship at the School of Mathematics at Cardiff University, in the research group of Marco Marletta, and the second half at the Department of Mathematics at Imperial College London, supervised by Ari Laptev.
 From October 2016 until September 2018 I was a postdoc at the Department of Mathematics at Ludwig Maximilian University (LMU) Munich in the research group of Rupert Frank.